abhi1gautam/Olympics-Data-Visualization/README.md

 # Olympics Data Visualization
 This Repo consists of the project files and report of the Olympics Data Visualization Project that I did recently.

+Report questions:
+1. What effect does the host country have in the medals won at the Olympics?
+2. Is the performance of countries in Olympic games affected by the economic factors of the country?
+3. Is the age of winning Olympics changing?

 The code uses Python's Streamlit and Altair library for graphs.
-You can interact with the graphs too if you run the codes:
+You can interact with the graphs too if you run the python codes.

+Python is used to generate visualizations for two research questions, and Tableau was used to generate visualizations for the third question.

 ```streamlit run q1_host_country_effect.py```